Menu ☰

 The only consolation left is to know we meet again.

-From his loving wife Sarah Watts, 143 Ormskirk Road, near Wigan
+From his loving wife Sarah Watts, 143 Ormskirk Road, near Wigan.

-He is also commemorated on the Upholland Memorial.
+James is also commemorated on the Upholland Memorial.

 We currently have no further information on James William Watts, If you have or know someone who may be able to add to the history of this soldier, please contact us.